jenskutilek/fakelab/doc/truetype-hinting/index.md

     <tr><td>30</td><td>IUP[0]</td><td>Interpolate untouched points in y direction</td></tr>
     <tr><td>31</td><td>IUP[1]</td><td>Interpolate untouched points in x direction</td></tr>
 </table>

+    Did you notice that all data has been stored in the instruction stream as 2-byte words?
+There’s also a PUSHB[] instruction that reads bytes, and all data in this example could have been stored in bytes.
+If applied throughout the font, such optimization could reduce the file size a bit.

 Now, after looking long and hard at the code, we find that each of the FLS5 TrueType commands corresponds to a series of assembly instructions.
 Let’s try to match them all!